-- The child who is being "added" to the applicant household was not listed on the original application; and - The request to add the child occurred within 6-months prior to the lease date; and - The child must be age 5 or younger at the time of the request to add the child to the applicant household
+- A. The child who is being "added" to the applicant household was not listed on the original application; and - B. The request to add the child occurred within 6 month prior to the lease date; and - C. The child must be age 5 or younger at the time of the request to add the child to the applicant household.

-The added child's (age 5 years or younger) Social Security number must be provided 90 days after program admission, with another 90 day extension if merited due to circumstances outside the family's control.
+The added child's (age 5 years or younger) Social security number must be provided 90 days after program admission, with another 90 day extension if merited due to circumstances outside the family's control.